byteclubfr/prez/README.md

 ### Slides structure and format

-* Slides and chapters are sorted by name.
+* Slides and chapters (vertical stacks) are sorted by name.
 * If a slide or a chapter name starts with a dot `.` (hidden), it will be skipped. (or use `--keep-hidden`)
 * You can number your slides to ensure order by adding a "*number*-" prefix, it will be automagically stripped out.
 * Each slide will have an id generated from filename (removing accents and spaces).